zagramy/Minecraft-schem-to-Timberborn/README.md

 ### Parameters:

 * `chanceNew` → probability of new instances appearing
-* `chanceGrow` → probability of generating a growth stage instead of a static object (young or mature form depending on context)
+* `chanceGrow` → Probability of generating a growth stage instead of a static object (young or mature form depending on context).
+Value ranges from 0 to 1, where lower values favor young forms, higher values favor mature forms, and intermediate values (e.g. 0.3, 0.5) produce a mix based on chance.

 Value range: